Harvs/PDF-Tools/DeveloperGuide.md

 ### Comprehensive Testing Script

-Stirling-PDF provides a `test.sh` script in the root directory.
-This script builds all versions of Stirling-PDF, checks that each version works, and runs Cucumber tests.
+PDF Tools provides a `test.sh` script in the root directory.
+This script builds all versions of PDF Tools, checks that each version works, and runs Cucumber tests.
 It's recommended to run this script before submitting a final pull request.

 To run the test script: